Johnston County Traffic Ticket Attorney

 - Prayer for judgment (PJC)

-What’s the NC Driver’s License Point System?
+What’s The North Carolina Driver’s License Point System?

 A speeding ticket or citation for other traffic violations can result in a 60-day driver’s license suspension.
 This can happen when you accumulate 12 points on your driving record within 3 years.
 Getting additional points after your driver’s license has been reinstated can result in a 6-month suspension and a 12-month suspension if points accumulation happens a third time.